jenkins-x/jx-docs/content/en/v3/admin/platforms/on-premises/_index.md

 Jenkins X installs `nginx` which has a `LoadBalancer` kubernetes `Service` to implement ingress.
 But the underlying kubernetes platform needs to implement the load balancing network and infrastructure.
 This comes out of the box on all public clouds.

-With an on-premise kubernetes cluster you need to install something like [MetalLB](https://metallb.universe.tf/)
+With an on-premises kubernetes cluster you need to install something like [MetalLB](https://metallb.universe.tf/)

 If you are on bare metal you could try [these instructions](https://007ba7.us/howto/metallb/)